dfelinto/blender-manual/modeling/meshes/editing/deforming.rst

 - Make sure all the vertices of the cube are selected by pressing :kbd:`A` twice.
 Then, go to the :guilabel:`Editing` context by pressing :kbd:`F9`.
 You should be able to see the :guilabel:`Mesh Tools` panel now.
 - Subdivide the cube by pressing the :guilabel:`Subdivide` button in the :guilabel:`Mesh Tools` panel, or with :menuselection:`[W] --> Subdivide`.
 You can do this as many times as you want; the more you subdivide, the smoother your sphere will be.
 - Now, press :kbd:`shift-alt-S` and move your mouse left or right to interactively control the proportion of "spherification" (or directly type a value, like "1.000" to achieve the same effect as below) - preferably using the :guilabel:`Median Point` pivot point!
 - Alternatively, you can use the :guilabel:`To Sphere` button (in the :guilabel:`Mesh Tools` panel).
 Select "100" to make your sphere.
-Note that you *should not move the 3D cursor* - or you won't get a sphere, but a piece of sphere…
+Note that you *should not move the 3D cursor* - or you won't get a sphere, but a piece of sphere...

 .. figure:: /images/ToSphereBefore.jpg